Places To Visit In Nepal: Essential Stops for Travelers

 • Avoid solo trekking.

-• Be wary of taxi drivers as they are known for scams and frauds.
+• Be wary of taxi drivers as they are known for scams and fraud.

 • Make sure you have all the necessary permits before you start your trek.